 - a.
 Describe how each of the benchmarks are met in either the MRS or ACF pre-approved alternative methodology. - i.
-Represent the child care market: Click or tap here to enter text.
+Represent the child care market:

 The Market Rate Survey was administered to the total population of licensed child care programs in RI.
 The survey officially launched on March 15, 2021 and ran through April 23, 2021.
 All licensed center-based and family child care providers were initially notified by email and encouraged to participate.